 Keep an eye on your friend for unhealthy responses to death, such as physical signs of depression, extreme weight loss, or social isolation.
 If your friend really seems to be struggling through the mourning process, talk to a grief expert or contact a grief support group.

-I welcome your thoughts on these ways to help a grieving friend below.
-My sympathies are with you – it’s not easy to help someone who is mourning.
+I welcome your thoughts on these ways to help a grieving friend below, but I can’t offer advice or counseling.
+My sympathies and prayers are with you – it’s not easy to help someone who is mourning.

 If the death hasn’t happened yet, you might be interested in reading 12 Gift Ideas for Someone Who is Dying.

 I rewrote this article for my other blog, the Bounce Back Babe, and called it How to Help Someone Cope With Death.
 I used the Parable of the Cracked Pot for inspiration for helping a friend grieve.